marcov/tech-notes/docs/Lang-CXX/cpp.md

 class B : public A
 {
+    // Effect of using public inheritance:
-    // x is public
+    // x stays public
-    // y is protected
+    // y stays protected
-    // z is not accessible from B
+    // z is not accessible in this class
 };

 class C : protected A
 {
+    // Effect of using protected inheritance:
-    // x is protected
+    // x becomes protected
-    // y is protected
+    // y stays protected
-    // z is not accessible from C
+    // z is not accessible in this class
 };

 class D : private A    // 'private' is default for classes {
+    // Effect of using private inheritance:
-    // x is private
+    // x becomes private
-    // y is private
+    // y becomes private
-    // z is not accessible from D
+    // z is not accessible in this class
 };
 ```